Oklahoma Marijuana Possession Laws

 How Much Weed Is a Felony in Oklahoma?

-In Oklahoma, any amount of weed possession is illegal unless for medical use and with licensing from OMMA.
+In Oklahoma, any amount of weed possession is illegal unless for medical use for patients and caregivers registered with the OMMA.
 As per the Oklahoma Uniform Controlled Substances Act, cannabis is classified as a Schedule I substance.
 Therefore, marijuana possession without a prescription is illegal.
 The severity of an offender's punishment increases with respect to the amount of weed found, the location, and the type of marijuana found.

-• Individuals who possess above eight pounds of marijuana in public or private have committed a class C felony.
+• Individuals who possess above 8 pounds of marijuana in public or private have committed a class C felony.
 Those caught may face up to five years in jail and a $125,000 fine.

 • Carrying marijuana within 1,000 feet of a park, school/university, or in front of a child below the age of 12 is a felony.
 The offender penalty is a doubling of the fine and term of imprisonment.
 An offender must serve at least half of the received jail time.